sfinnie/helloLSP/docsrc/ch2-first-server.md

 ## Naming: enough, already, Json

-The skeleton is based on suport for `json` files, and that's used throughout `client/src/extension.ts`, `server/server.py` and `package.json`.
+The skeleton is based on support for `json` files, and that's used throughout `client/src/extension.ts`, `server/server.py` and `package.json`.

 ### Package.json